blacksmithgu/obsidian-dataview/docs/docs/query/queries.md

 Only the 'select' statement (describing what view and what fields) is required.
 If the `FROM` statement is omitted, the query runs automatically over all markdown pages in your vault.
 If other statements (like `WHERE` or `SORT`) are present, they are run in the order they are written.
-Duplicate statements are allowed (multiple `WHERE` statement, for eaxmple).
+Duplicate statements are allowed (multiple `WHERE` statement, for example).

 - For the different view types, only the first line (the 'select' section, where you specify the view type and fields to display) differs.
 You can apply *data commands* like *WHERE* and *SORT* to any query, and you can select from any